 What Is High-Functioning Asperger’s?

-Updated December 11, 2018
+Updated December 03, 2019

 Reviewer Audrey Kelly, LMFT

-- What Is High-Functioning Autism?
+What Is High-Functioning Autism?

-- Symptoms Of High-Functioning Autism
+Symptoms Of High-Functioning Autism

+Listing symptoms of Autism at any level can be challenging because it is an extremely individualized disorder.
+While one person may have difficulty speaking, another may have an intense sensitivity to light and sound.
 However, some symptoms remain accepted as a general list of what to look for in someone who may be on the spectrum.
 These symptoms include:

 - Having a strong preference for routine, and not being able to cope if that routine is disrupted

-- Not being able to focus while at school
+- Trouble focusing while at school

 Jobs for Those with Autism